sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 65. (Each of) ten merchants gives away money (in an arithmetically progressive series) as a religious offering, the first terms of the (ten) series being from 1 to 10, the common difference (in each of these series) being of the same value (as the first terms thereof), and the number of terms being 10 (in every one of the series).
 Calculate the same of those (series).

-[66](# "A. śrāvaka is a lay follower of the Jaina religion, who merely hents, i.e.,listens to and learns the dharmasor duties, as opposed to the ascetics who are entitled to teach those religious duties.").
+66[^192].
 A certain excellent *śrāvaka* gavegems in offering to 5 temples (one after another) commencing (the offering) with 2 (gems), and then increasing (it successively) by 3 (gems).
 O you who know how to calculate, mention what their (total) number is.

+[^192]: "A. śrāvaka is a lay follower of the Jaina religion, who merely hents, i.e.,listens to and learns the dharmasor duties, as opposed to the ascetics who are entitled to teach those religious duties."

 67. The first term is 3; the common difference is 8; and the number of terms is 12.
 All these three (quantities) are (gradually) increased by 1, until (there are) 7 (series).
 O arithmetician, give out the sums of all (those series).